seetadev/EtherMonitor/livestreamingmodule/zoracomponentandlivepeerchatbroadcaster/README.md

+We are using Livepeer as the key infrastructure provider for online video streaming of critical road incidents ( Please find the video at https://drive.google.com/drive/folders/1lxeHbPzLoF0DzDZkh9N7Z_5aTKjmdEza (screencapturewithoutsound.mov file and roadincidentmanagement.mp4)).
+We are using Livepeer at: Live streaming with Object Detection Video Analytics using Livepeer for streaming; Camera Management: Add/edit/delete cameras with integration with Livepeer.

-## A Livepeer Broadcasters End to End Tutorial
+## We are using the Livepeer Broadcasters End to End Tutorial to emulate the end to end chat experience

 ### Table of Contents
 * [Introduction/Ecosystem Explanation](#introduction)
 * [Simple Livepeer Video Player](#simple-livepeer-video-player)